Indian Idol 11: Did Makers Sensationalise Neha Kakkar Being Kissed For TRPs? Aditya Narayan Reacts

 The Contestant Had Neha Kakkar's Name Tattooed On His Hands

 Aditya revealed that they can't foresee such things and it's not a normal thing.
 He added that judges had come to the stage many times and he is sure that the guy didn't mean it in an inappropriate way.
-The singer feels that since the contestant had Neha Kakkar's name tattooed on his hands, he must be in immense love with her; saying that they need to make them aware of where to draw the line.
+The singer feels that since the contestant had Neha Kakkar's name tattooed on his hands, he must be in immense love with her and added that they need to make them aware of where to draw the line.

 ‘It Was Just A Peck On The Cheek’